-Medical Birth Registry of Norway
+Medical Birth Registry of Norway - purpose and responsibilities

 All maternity units in Norway must notify births to the MBRN.
 The notification form includes the name and personal identity number of the child and parents, as well as information about maternal health before and during pregnancy, and any complications during pregnancy or birth.
 This includes information about medicine use in pregnancy, labour interventions, birth complications, maternal complications after birth, whether the baby is born alive, any diagnoses in the child or evidence of congenital abnormalities.